isomerpages/nlb-biblioasia/_oct-2009/European Perceptions of Malacca in the Early Modern Period.md

 #### **Under the Dutch**

-When the Dutch took possession of Malacca, they did not attempt to do what they had initially done in Batavia (Jakarta today) — replicating a Dutch city.
+When the Dutch took possession of Malacca, they did not attempt to do what they had initially done in Batavia (Jakarta today) – replicating a Dutch city.
 Likewise, they were not taking large numbers of civilian settlers to Malacca either.
 So it developed as an Asian city under European jurisdiction rather than a European city in the tropics.
 Direct European influence on architecture during the colonial period did not extend past official buildings.

 Again, Malacca was not an economic success, as described in this account:

-   “*The conquerors found a fort, which, like all the works of*<br>   *the Portuguese, was built with a degree of strength, which*<br>   *has never since been imitated by any nation.
-They found*<br>   *the climate very healthy, though hot and moist; but the*<br>   *trade there was entirely decayed; the continual exactions*<br>   *having deterred all nations from resorting thither.
-It has*<br>   *not been revived by the company, either on account of*<br>   *some insuperable difficulties, or the want of moderation*<br>   *or the fear of injuring Batavia.
-The business is confined at*<br>   *present to the sale of a small quantity of opium, and a few*<br>   *blue linens, and to the purchase of elephants teeth, calin*,<br>   *which cofts 70 livres a hundred weight, and a \[end p.
-166\]<br>   emsp; *small quantity of gold at 180 livres a mark*.” [^12]
+<center>“*The conquerors found a fort, which, like all the works of the Portuguese, was built with a degree of strength, which has never since been imitated by any nation.
+They found the climate very healthy, though hot and moist; but the trade there was entirely decayed; the continual exactions having deterred all nations from resorting thither.
+It has not been revived by the company, either on account of some insuperable difficulties, or the want of moderation or the fear of injuring Batavia.
+The business is confined at present to the sale of a small quantity of opium, and a few blue linens, and to the purchase of elephants teeth, calin, which cofts 70 livres a hundred weight, and a [end p.
+166] small quantity of gold at 180 livres a mark.”[^12]</center>

 The Dutch built the State House and other administrative buildings, as well as private housing.
 But their arrival did not signal a rapid overhaul of the city, rather a slower evolution.
 The Dutch reuse of the fort demonstrated this continuity.[^13]

 <img style="width:100%;" src="/images/Vol%205%20Issue%203/EuropeanPerception/Malacca%201679.jpg">
- <div style="background-color: white;">This print of Malacca in 1679 shows the centre of the town with Dutch-style buildings within the Portuguese fort.<i> Image reproduced from Hoyt, S.A.
+ <div style="background-color: white;">This print of Malacca in 1679 shows the centre of the town with Dutch-style buildings within the Portuguese fort. <i>Image reproduced from Hoyt, S.A.
 (1993).
 Old Malacca, p.
 53. All rights reserved, Oxford University Press, 1993.</i></div>

 Malacca was unique in the region for not relying on an agrarian hinterland, due to its “unusually favourable position”.[^14] This position depended on supplies from outside, and a level of trade to maintain them, which did not always hold under the Dutch.

 Under the Dutch, there was a small European population.
 There was not much work for artisans and tradesmen,[^15] which meant that the European influence on material culture was less than in other colonies.
 Chinese and Indian artisans were often involved in construction and design.
 This led to the development of a unique visual idiom and these elements also helped to give the city (and its citizens) a particular identity.

 <img style="width:100%;" src="/images/Vol%205%20Issue%203/EuropeanPerception/St%20John's%20Fort.jpg">
- <div style="background-color: white;">St. John’s Fort. <i>Courtesy of Katrina Gulliver.</i></div>
+ <div style="background-color: white;">St John’s Fort. <i>Courtesy of Katrina Gulliver.</i></div>

 The Dutch construction included St John’s Fort, which was sited for inland defence rather than defence against attack from the sea.
 As well as a demonstration of the politics involved, such an element of the built environment serves to imply a level of visual hostility to the surrounding area, and to reinforce insularity to the city.